pagkly/Zed/Investopedia4/How Strategic Management Works.md

 ### What is an example of strategic management?

 Consider a large company that wants to achieve more ambitious online sales rates.
-To meet these goals, the company will develop a strategy, communicate this strategy, apply it across various units and departments in the organization, integrate this with employee goals, and execute accordingly.
+To meet these goals, the company [[Will|will]] develop a strategy, communicate this strategy, apply it across various units and departments in the organization, integrate this with employee goals, and execute accordingly.
 If an effective strategy is applied, ideally, it will help the company achieve its' targets through a single, coordinated process.